-- How VA implemented changes resulting the Supreme Court Decision on Kingdomware
+- How VA implemented changes resulting from the Supreme Court Decision on Kingdomware

-- The impact on VA’s socioeconomic procurement preference program accomplishments in the SDVOSB and VOSB categories
+- The impact on VA’s socioeconomic procurement preference program in the SDVOSB and VOSB categories

 - How the VA applies the “Rule of Two”

-- How changes in VA’s in the Next Generation Med/Surg Prime Vendor Program can impact SDVOSBs and VOSBs
+- How changes in VA’s Next Generation Med/Surg Prime Vendor Program can impact SDVOSBs and VOSBs

 - Changes in VA’s procurement heirarchy for required sources of supply (mandatory and non-mandatory sources)

 - Anyone conducting or having procurement business interests with VA, whether or not an SDVOSB or VOSB should attend this webinar